AgnesCroteau/SOEN342_Best_Team_Ever/README.md

 ## Features
-The features of the platform are : o Students/parent (which are separated)
+The features of the platform are :
+-- Students/parent (which are separated)
 - Students can rent textbooks on our website
 - Archive section containing useful information (videos, notes) related to the students class; videos made by our tutors and teachers.
-- for the parents personal log-in account, they have a section with the notes left by tutors on their students progress feature where students can post on a website anytime during the week to be answered by one of the teachers related to the subject. o Tutors
+- for the parents personal log-in account, they have a section with the notes left by tutors on their students progress feature where students can post on a website anytime during the week to be answered by one of the teachers related to the subject.
+-- Tutors
 - Tipping service for commissions.
 In addition to the regular pay, tutors can receive a tip from the parents or the student.
-- Setting milestones for students (viewable by students and parents) o Administrators/managers
+- Setting milestones for students (viewable by students and parents) -- Administrators/managers
 - Subscription based system where tutors are paid by commission
 - Admin interface to view the number of registrations from students and tutors, status of faculty members (online, offline), status of sessions (milestones), courses and requests.